Kraaipan: Location

-There were MaTebele who left Mzilikazi's trek and formed the society with BaRolong who remained surviving, those were the groups who were found by the first Missionaries who were from overseas.
+There were MaTebele who left Mzilikazi's trek and formed the society with BaRolong who remained surviving, those were the groups who were found by the first Christian missionaries who were from overseas.

-Kraaipan is a host community of the Kalgold Greenstone Belt mine operated by the Harmony Mine Company, this opencast mine is situated about 15 kilometres North of the village.
+Kraaipan is a host community of the Kalgold Greenstone Belt mine operated by the Harmony Mine Company.
+This opencast mine is situated about 15 km north of the village.